Esri: Desktop GIS

-As of October 2024, the company's desktop GIS suite is ArcGIS Pro 3.3.2, with the older ArcGIS Desktop (or ArcMap) version 10.8.2 in mature support (to be fully retired in March 2026).
+As of January 2026, the company's desktop GIS suite is ArcGIS Pro 3.6, with the older ArcGIS Desktop (or ArcMap) version 10.8.2 in mature support (to be fully retired in March 2026).
 The older ArcGIS Desktop consisted of several integrated applications, including ArcMap, ArcCatalog, ArcToolbox, ArcScene, and ArcGlobe.
 Esri's main desktop, or thick client, application is ArcGIS Pro which is slowly replacing the former main components of ArcGIS Desktop: ArcMap, ArcCatalog and ArcToolbox.
 Esri's desktop products allow users to author, analyze, map, manage, share, and publish geographic information.

 ArcGIS Pro was introduced in early 2015 as a modern and fully 64-bit application with integrated 2D and 3D functionality.
 The product suite is available in three levels of licensing: Basic (formerly called ArcView), Standard (formerly called ArcEditor) and Advanced (formerly called ArcInfo).
 Basic provides a basic set of GIS capabilities suitable for many GIS applications.
 Standard, at added cost, allows more extensive data editing and manipulation, including server geodatabase editing.
 Advanced, at the high end, provides full, advanced analysis and data management capabilities, including geostatistical and topological analysis tools.
 Additionally, ArcGIS is compatible with following OGC standards: WFS, WCS, GFS and various others.

-ArcGIS Explorer, ArcReader, and ArcExplorer are basic freeware applications for viewing GIS data.
+ArcGIS Explorer, ArcGIS Earth, ArcReader, and ArcExplorer are basic freeware applications for viewing GIS data.

 ArcGIS Desktop extensions are available, including Spatial Analyst for raster analysis, and 3D Analyst for terrain mapping and analysis.
 Other more specialized extensions are available from Esri and third parties.

 Esri's original product, ARC/INFO, was a command line GIS product available initially on minicomputers, then on UNIX workstations.
 In 1992, a GUI GIS, ArcView GIS, was introduced.
 Over time, both products were offered in Windows versions, and ArcView also as a Macintosh product.
 The names ArcView and ArcInfo were used for a while to name different levels of licensing in ArcGIS Desktop, and less often refer to these original software products.
 The Windows version of ArcGIS is now the only ArcGIS Desktop platform that is undergoing new development for future product releases.